Questions about Mindfulness,

 Is a mindfulness course suitable for my current circumstances?

 Our courses are designed to help people manage stress more effectively, increase their sense of joy, satisfaction, contentment, and improve their wellbeing.
 We ask participants to complete a short, confidential questionnaire and attend an orientation session before starting a course.
-If you'd like to discuss your circumstances, please don't hesitate to get in touch.
+If you'd like to discuss your circumstances, please don't hesitate to email Mindful Surrey.

 What do you offer once my MBSR course has finished?

 We're committed to offering ongoing support.
-When you finish your MBSR, you'll be able to book regular or occasional mindfulness practice sessions with us.
-Our retreat days and weekly drop-in sessions are open to all experienced meditators, even if you did not do your MBSR with Mindful Surrey.
-You can find more information about this on the Graduates page.
+When you finish your MBSR, you'll be able to book regular or occasional mindfulness practice sessions for ongoing support.
+Our silent retreat days and weekly drop-in sessions are open to all experienced meditators, if you have taken any 8-week MBSR, MBCT or MSC course, even if you didn't do your MBSR with Mindful Surrey.
+You can find more information about this on the Meditators with Experience page.

 What is Catherine Nasskau's background?

-You can learn more about Catherine in the About page.
+You can learn more about Catherine in the About Mindful Surrey page.

 If you have any other questions about meditation or mindfulness based stress reduction, please get in touch.
-You might also like to read more about what mindfulness means; or to hear about benefits of mindfulness training from people who have taken our classes, in their reviews.
+You might also like to read more about what mindfulness means; or to hear about benefits of mindfulness training from people who've taken our classes in their reviews.